finalwebsites/fw-emailoctopus-integration/readme.txt

 * Easy to use, custom list fields will be automatically created if the don't exists
 * Efficient spam protection (using JavaScript and cookies)
 * The visitor stays on your website while submitting the form data
-* Support for mutliple mailing lists
+* Support for multiple mailing lists
 * You can change/translate all plugin text by using a localization tool (Loco Translate is our favorite)
-* Support for multilanguage websites (comapatible with [Polylang](https://wordpress.org/plugins/polylang/))
+* Support for multi-language websites (compatible with [Polylang](https://wordpress.org/plugins/polylang/))
 * The form HTML is compatible with the Bootstrap CSS framework (v3)
 * Optional: use the CSS style-sheet (Bootstrap v3 compatible) included with the plugin
 * Track successfully submitted forms in Google Analytics and Clicky